DrFriendless/extstats-datatable/README.md

 # Table component with sorting and pagination for Angular
-It is a forked version of [@cmglez10/ng-datatable](https://github.com/@cmglez10/ng-datatable) updated to Angular 6.
+It is a forked version of [@abdulk1/angular-6-datatable](https://github.com/abdulk1/angular-6-datatable) with additions for use in my ExtendedStatsServerless project.

 ##

 ## Installation

 ```
-npm i angular-6-datatable --save
+npm i extstats-datatable --save
 ```

 ## Usage example